Prezcot/Tasty-Dash-MERN-Stack-Restaurant-Takeaway-System/README.md

 ### Windows:

-- Open Two different terminal windows in the root directory of the folder.
+- Open two different terminal windows in the root directory of the folder.
 - Run the commands `npm run client` and `npm run server` on each respectively.

+## How to run tests

+The following commands should be run in the root directory.

+### Client:

+- npm run client_test

+### Server:

+- npm run server_test